 Travel across Northern Australia and take in some of Australia’s most iconic and rugged country in this Tropical Rain Forest to Top End adventure.

-Distance: 2858km Download: Cairns to Darwin Campervan itinerary
+Distance: 2858km Download: Cairns to Darwin self-drive itinerary

-Pick up your campervan in Cairns today.
-Allow a good hour to collect and become familiarised with your vehicle before you leave the depot.
+Pick up your campervan or car in Cairns today.
+If hiring a campervan allow a good hour to collect and become familiarised with your vehicle before you leave the depot.

 Cairns is home to many of the natural wonders found in Australia, including the Great Barrier Reef.
 Try snorkelling amongst the vibrant reef and colourful fish, or stay on the boat and learn about the ecosystem of the reef.